charmed-kubernetes/kubernetes-docs/pages/k8s/aws-integration.md

 ## AWS K8S Storage

-The `aws-k8s-storage` moves the AWS specific functions of the EBS csi-driver out-of-tree.
+The `aws-k8s-storage` charm moves the AWS specific functions of the EBS csi-driver out-of-tree.
 Using this charm, the drivers are installed as workloads in the kubernetes cluster instead of as natural code paths of the kubernetes binaries.